moehriegitt/hob3l/README.md

 the STL file, which is 23MB -- STL is huge.
 Loading and converting only takes 0.23s.

-If you push it, the differences are even more pronounced: the test31b.scad example uses `$fn=99` for a few ellipsoids, causing openscad to slow down:
+You can push the difference in speed by making the model more complex, particularly when using high detail levels.
+E.g., the test31b.scad example uses `$fn=99` for a few ellipsoids, causing openscad to slow
+down:

 ```
 time openscad scad-test/test31b.scad -o test31b.stl
-4m16.270s
+4m30.198s
 ```

 In contrast, the different algorithms used by Hob3l do not slow down